AdaCore/gnatstudio/docs/users_guide/projects.rst

 ---------------

-The object directory is the location where the files resulting from the compilation of sources (e.g. :file:`.o` files) are placed.
-One object directory is associated for each project.
+The object directory is the location where the files resulting from the compilation of sources (usually, :file:`.o` files) are placed.
+One object directory is associated with each project.

 The exec directory is the location where the executables are put.
 By default, this is the same directory as the object directory.